-If you require anything else, please don't hesitate to contact us.
+If you require anything else, please don’t hesitate to contact me.

-Eric James lives in the south of England, with his beautiful family.
+Eric James lives in the south of England with his beautiful family.
 He’s a children’s author, word tickler and champion asparagus thrower.
-His first book out now.
-Full details here: http://ericjames.co.uk/halloween-scare-book/
+He is published in The US, UK, Canada and Australia.

-Q: You've written over80 location-specific verses for "Halloween Scare".
-Which book features your favourite verses and why?
+Q: You’ve written over 160 location-specific verses in addition to the main story for “Halloween Scare”.
+Which book features your favourite localised spread, and why?

-A: My favourite book overall is "A Halloween scare in Kentucky".
-I knew I wanted to write about a chicken, but found it difficult to write something which was both funny and resulted in amusing imagery for the reader.
-I'm very happy with the resulting verses and I've grown quite fond of that plucky chicken:
+A: My favourite book overall is “A Halloween scare in Kentucky“.
+I knew I wanted to write about a chicken (I’m not sure how Kentuckians feel about this – but I hope they take it in the spirit that’s intended!).
+I found it difficult to write something which was both funny and resulted in amusing imagery for the reader and so I spent a long evening getting the metre right.
+Obviously it was important that the chicken met his fate in this particular way.
+I’ve grown quite fond of that plucky chicken:

 A giant red chicken arrived in Kentucky.